10 Reasons to visit the North Island

 6. Main port of entry for international flights

 The main port of entry for international flights bound for New Zealand is Auckland.
-Christchurch can be seen as the main port on the South Island, but receives much less air traffic than Auckland.
+Christchurch can be seen as the main port on the South Island, but it gets much less air traffic than Auckland.

 7. The capital city is located on the North Island